COLOTRUST strives to be the state’s leader in providing financial products and services that address Participant needs.

 Introduced in 1985, COLOTRUST PRIME is a stable $1.00 NAV portfolio offering daily liquidity that only invests in U.S. Treasury securities, U.S. government agencies, bank deposits, and repurchase agreements.
 PRIME is best suited for public finance officials who choose to invest in government-only securities.

-COLOTRUST provides local governments of all types the opportunity to pool their funds together with the goal of collectively earning interest on investments.
-Our philosophy is to provide competitive returns while focusing on safety and liquidity.
-With three portfolios designed to suit your varying investment needs, COLOTRUST provides an all-inclusive approach to the management of your funds.
+COLOTRUST provides local governments the opportunity to pool their funds together with the goal of collectively earning interest on investments.
+Our philosophy is to provide competitive returns while prioritizing on safety and liquidity.
+With three portfolios designed to suit your varying investment needs, COLOTRUST provides a comprehensive approach to the management of your funds.
 Joining is simple; click the button below to get started today!

 Scott is the Assistant Town Manager and Finance Director for the Town of Avon, where he has been employed since 1996.
 He is responsible for all financial support services and information technology functions for the Town.
 Prior to joining Avon, Scott served as the Chief Financial Officer for the City of Northglenn and as the Chief Accountant for the Irving Independent School District in Texas.
 Scott received a Bachelor of Arts Degree in Accounting from the University of Northern Iowa and is a Certified Public Accountant, a Certified Public Finance Officer, and a Certified Public Funds Investment Manager.

 Scott has served on a number of boards including the Colorado Government Finance Officers Association and the National Government Finance Officers Association Committee on Treasury Management and Investments.
 He has been a member of the COLOTORUST Board of Trustees since 1998 and currently serves as Chairman.

 Brett currently serves as Chief Business Officer for Lewis-Palmer School District 38, located in Monument, CO.
 Prior to joining Lewis-Palmer, Brett served as the Chief Business Officer at District 49 for over 13 years, and 2 years as CFO in Bennett School District before that.
 He has previously held accounting and finance positions around the country with Bank One, J.P.
 Morgan Chase and The Dun & Bradstreet Corporation.
 He received a Bachelor of Science in Business Administration with a focus on Accounting and Finance from the University of Arizona.